-The manual import of a CSV file from a device or Google Drive to Google Sheets is a breeze.
+The manual import of a published online CSV file from an app or Google Drive to Google Sheets is a breeze.
 A few clicks will do the job.
 If you want to automate this process, you will need to write custom code with Google Apps Script.
 But, can I do this without any coding?
 Now you can.
-Spend a few minutes exploring Coupler.io, a Google Sheets add-on that lets you automate parsing and importing CSV data into Google Sheets.
+Spend a few minutes exploring Coupler.io, a Google Sheets add-on that lets you automate parsing and importing online CSV data into Google Sheets.

 Why convert CSV into spreadsheets?

 The CSV, which stands for comma separated values, is mostly a go-between data format.
 It is supported by versatile apps and most databases.
 Here is how it usually works:

 - you export data from a source app into a CSV file